Careers360 Logo

 Strain Types: Longitudinal Strain

-The longitudinal tension causes a change in length to the original length of the body.
+The longitudinal tension causes a change in the original length of the body.
 When we apply longitudinal stress to a body, the body either elongates or compresses as a result of the change in length.
 Longitudinal Strain is a measurement of length change.

 Longitudinal Strain = ΔL/L